 The LRAPA Advisory Committee was used for this rulemaking because of the extensive revisions and updates.
 Since approximately 1994, there have been only minor updates to the LRAPA ACDP rules.
 The recommendations from the LRAPA Advisory Committee – Industrial Rules Subcommittee (Industrial Rules Subcommittee) to the LRAPA Board of Directors (Board) that the industrial permitting rules proposed by LRAPA staff be adopted with some minor changes (see fourth bullet below).
 The evaluation of the proposed rules by the Industrial Rules Subcommittee was requested by the Board of Directors at their October 2007 meeting.

-The Industrial Rules Subcommittee would like to thank George Davis from the Oregon Department of Environmental Quality and the LRAPA staff for helping the Subcommittee with information and materials.

 The committee reviewed several aspects of the proposed rule changes and documented its recommendation in the following documents approved minutes dated Feb.
 20, 2008.

 Rules Stringency Analysis –Evaluates the 24 different proposed rule sections against five separate criteria.
 [See ‘Attachment A- Rule Summary and Stringency Analysis’ in the LRAPA Board October 14, 2008 Agenda Item 6 - Adoption of Proposed Industrial Permitting Rules (Including Attachments ‘A’ – ‘J’) in the ‘Documents relied on for fiscal and economic impact’ above]